mufan-li/mufan-li.github.io/stone_ito.md

 For the interested readers,
-I would strongly recommend an excellent [commentary](https://link.springer.com/article/10.1007/s780-002-8399-0) by Bernard Bru and Marc Yor for further details on this topic.
+I would strongly recommend an excellent [commentary](https://link.springer.com/article/10.1007/s780-002-8399-0) by Bernard Bru and Marc Yor (2002) for further details on this topic.

+## References

+ - Bru, B. & Yor, M. (2002).
+Comments on the life and mathematical legacy of Wolfgang Doeblin..
+Finance and Stochastics, 6, 3-47.
+ - Dudley, R.M.
+(2002).
+Real Analysis and Probability.
+Cambridge University Press
+ - Karatzas, I. & Shreve, S.E.
+(1991).
+Brownian Motion and Stochastic Calculus.
+Springer New York
+ - Miller, J. (2016).
+Stochastic Calculus, Lent 2016 Lecture Notes.
+Retrieved from http://statslab.cam.ac.uk/~jpm205/teaching/lent2016/lecture_notes.pdf